Please make a donation to support this work. You may use the

-The Non-Toxic Home Certification System is based on years of research and compiled with the help of many others (thanks).
+The Non-Toxic Home Self-Certification System is based on years of research and compiled with the help of many others (thanks).

 References to house/home in this certification refer to all buildings on the property and the property itself unless otherwise indicated.